vacuas/vexof/README.md

 Vectorizable SHAKE eXtendable Output Function (XOF).

-In the squeezing phase, VeXOF creates 4 or 8 instances (called stripes) of SHAKE that operate indepenently.
+The VeXOF squeeze is indexed and yields block of 136 or 168 bytes.
+This allows for 4 or 8 parallel instances of SHAKE to operate indepenently.
+The instances are distinguished by adding a 64 bit block numer before calling the SHAKE Finalize function.
-The instances are distinguished by adding a single byte with the stripe number when transitioning from absorbing to squeezing state.
-The XOF output is composed of 8 bytes from stripe 0, then 8 bytes from stripe 1 and so on up to 32 / 64 bytes before stripe 0 is used again.
-In this way, 4 or 8 parallel instances of SHAKE can run vectorized resulting in a significant speedup of the XOF.

 See `reference.c` for a pure SHAKE-only implementation.